 Let's start by entering a manual address.
 Press on 'Add Manual'.

 The application asks for two pieces of information.
 The address of the location (which can be the full mailing address but also a partial address or latitude, longitude pair).
 You may also enter a name.
 The name is not required but if specified, it will be used when displaying weather data location instead of showing the address.

-I enter the address and I am immediately shown weather forecast data for the selected location:
+By choosing Forecast I am immediately shown weather forecast data for the selected location:

 This is the most basic view of data.
 The single location weather forecast is displayed in a calendar format which each day showing multiple variables of weather data including expected high temperature, low temperature and likelihood of rain.

 From this screen we can also see the raw grid of data or download data in CSV (comma separated values) format to use in Excel or import into databases or other software.